 Did you know that heavy snoring can be a sign of sleep apnea?
-As part of our holistic dentistry approach, the team at Brentwood Dental Designs is trained in snoring and sleep apnea treatment to help our patients get a good night’s sleep again.
+As part of our integrative dentistry approach, the team at Brentwood Dental Designs is trained in snoring and sleep apnea treatment to help our patients get a good night’s sleep again.
 Snoring and sleep apnea are associated with the mouth, which is why we offer dental appliances for our patients.

 Does your partner’s snoring keep you awake at night, or does your own snoring jerk you awake in the middle of the night?
 While snoring may seem mildly annoying, it can also be a sign of a very serious condition: sleep apnea.